 The pairwise potential function $\psi(y_i, y_j)$ is computed using the co-occurrence of labels in the generated ground-truth and is independent of the actual segments.
 This is a simple way to capture the structure of the label space and use it in the form of soft constraints that do not enforce, but encourage a reasonable labeling with respect to the parent-child relationship.

-This definition of ψ allows for a model with a small number of parameters, high generalizability and training with a small number of samples.
-However, there still exists a trade-off between these variables.
+This definition of $\psi$ allows for a model with a small number of parameters, high generalizability and training with a small number of samples.
+The trade-off between these variables remains, though.